peteroupc/peteroupc.github.io/randomfunc.md

         // Choose a random integer from 0 and less than
         // the sum of weights.
         value = RNDINTEXC(sum)
-        // Choose the object according to the given value i = 0
-        lastItem = size(weights) - 1
+        // Choose the index according to the given value lastItem = size(weights) - 1
         runningValue = 0
-        while i < size(weights)
+        for i in 0...size(weights) - 1
            if weights[i] > 0
               newValue = runningValue + weights[i]
               lastItem = i